aaronwins356/Aidaytrading/backend/README.md

 - `admin_actions` captures `{admin_id, action, target_user_id, metadata, created_at}` with append-only semantics.
 - `metadata` stores contextual JSON (previous/new role or status) to simplify investigations.
 - Indexes on `admin_id`, `target_user_id`, and `created_at` enable efficient filtering for compliance reviews.

+## WebSocket Feeds

+- `/ws/status` – Broadcasts bot lifecycle updates.
+Clients must supply a valid access token via `?token=` or `Authorization: Bearer` header; unauthenticated connections are closed with `1008`.
+- `/ws/equity` – Streams the latest equity snapshot every scheduler tick plus on-connect priming.
+Payloads follow `{ "event": "equity", "data": { "timestamp": ISO8601, "equity": "<Decimal>" } }`.
+- `/ws/trades` – Designed for near-real-time trade ingest.
+Call `app.services.trade_feed.broadcast_trade` after inserting a trade to fan-out updates.
+- `/ws/balance` – Emits balance heartbeats in sync with the scheduled push notifications.

+All feeds share an in-memory pub/sub implementation that can be swapped for Redis in production.
+Connections are read-only and respect viewer-role access tokens.

+## Scheduler & Time Zones

+`APScheduler` starts when the FastAPI lifespan begins (disabled automatically in tests with `SCHEDULER_ENABLED=false`).
+Jobs:

+- Equity snapshots every `EQUITY_SNAPSHOT_INTERVAL_MINUTES` (default 10) via `services.metrics_source`.
+- Daily P/L rollup at midnight `America/Chicago` using trade timestamps and persisting into `daily_pnl`.
+- Heartbeat push notifications at `HEARTBEAT_CRON` (default `0 2,8,14,20 * * *`, i.e., 2am/8am/2pm/8pm Central).

+All scheduler timestamps are stored in UTC, while calendar aggregation explicitly converts to Central Time for day boundaries.

+## Push Notifications

+- Set `FIREBASE_CREDENTIALS` to either the path of the Google service-account JSON file or the JSON string itself.
+When omitted, push delivery is disabled gracefully.
+- Register devices through `POST /api/v1/register-device`; tokens are deduplicated via a unique index.
+- `services.push.send_push_to_user` fans out to every active token for a user and removes invalid tokens (e.g., unregistered APNs keys).
+- Heartbeat job payloads are formatted as `Balance: $X, P/L: Y%` and also broadcast over `/ws/balance`.

+## CORS Configuration

+Use `CORS_ALLOWED_ORIGINS` to provide a comma-separated list of permitted origins (e.g., iOS WebViews).
+Defaults allow `http://localhost` and `http://localhost:3000` for development.
+Tighten this list for production deployments.

 ## Security Decisions